auriadih/patient-timeline-and-forms/README.md

 The form functionality allows users such as patients or doctors to fill in tailored questionnaires, the results of which will be visualised on the timeline.

+Since the form data model is designed for data entry on customized forms, the repository includes a workflow for converting the data from this narrow input format to a wider format more suitable for data analysis.
+In the analytics format, each user group gets a schema where each of their forms becomes a table and each field becomes one or more columns in that table.
+This conversion process is programmed with Pentaho Data Integration and is found in the directory db/analytics.
+The main job to run to generate the analytics data format is db/analytics/main_update_analytics.kjb, for which the configuration parameters should be given in db/analytics/config/example_config.parameters.

 ### Authentication and authorization